HomyChen/ACIT3900/README.md

 This table is currently unused.
 It will store the data for the parts used for each task in `Repair_Tasks`.
 This will be used in addition to `Labor_hrs` and `Labor_rate` to calculate the cost of each task when generating an invoice (currently not implemented).

+## Application Dependencies

+### Applications:
+- PostgreSQL v9.6
+- Node.js

+### Node Modules:
+- Express
+- Body-Parser
+- Express-Session
+- Handlebars
+- HBS
+- JQuery
+- PG
+- PhantomJs-Prebuilt
+- Socket.io
+- SweetAlert
+- WebPack

+### Scripts loaded into HTML files:
+- Bootstrap
+- DataTables
+- JQuery
+- SweetAlert

+## Server Documentation (index.js)

+### index.js

+This is the server file that Node will run to start the webserver.

+### Constants for dependencies:
+- exp
+- path
+- bodyParser
+- expressSession

+### Constants for server:
+- port
+- server

+### Constants for routed server-side function files:
+- seaFunctions
+- vinFunctions
+- dbFunctions
+- roFunctions
+- printableFunctions

+### Functions:

+`/search`

+Parameters: request.body.searchQuery, request.body.searchType

+Returns: JSON object

+Purpose:
+- Runs the getSearchData function from searchFunctions.js when called upon by an AJAX call from the client

+`/cVIN`

+Parameters: request.body.vin

+Returns: JSON object

+Purpose:
+- Runs the checkVIN function from checkVIN.js
+- Used to check if a VIN already exists in the database

+`/setVariables`

+Parameters: None

+Returns: JSON object

+Purpose:
+- Sets the session variables for status, cust_id, and vehicle_id to determine the different scenarios (new customer and new vehicle, old customer and new vehicle, or old customer and old vehicle)

+`/getVariables`

+Parameters: None

+Returns: JSON object

+Purpose:
+- Gets the session variables for status, cust_id, and vehicle_id

 ## Search Page Documentation

 The Search Page is what the user will see first when they try to access Vehicle Check-In.
 It allows them to search for existing customers and select the vehicle data in order to fill out the Vehicle Check-In page with pre-existing data.
 This is also the only way to create a new order for an existing customer.